Integration library between MUnit and http4s.

 class MyBookstoreSuite extends munit.Http4sSuite {

-def httpClient = EmberClientBuilder.default[IO].build
+override def http4sMUnitClientResource = EmberClientBuilder.default[IO].build

 Resource.make {

-val newBook = Json.obj("name":= "The Lord Of The Rings")
+val newBook = Json.obj("name" := "The Lord Of The Rings")

 .expect[Json](POST(newBook, uri"http://localhost:8080/books"))